halitbatur/awesome-todos-soltuion/README.md

 To start the server, you can run `yarn run setup` then `yarn start` in the root directory.
 It will create and run all the required containers for your server and client.
 Then you can navigate to `http:localhost:3000` to start using the app.

+### Installing packages

+To install packages for the express server, simply cd into `./server` then `yarn add PACKAGE_NAME`.
+It will get installed inside the running container as well.

 ### Scripts

 - `yarn run start`: Runs docker-compose with built client package.